-The feature is open to subscribers of the Plum Plus and Plum Pro plans, who can open an easy access Interest Pocket that currently pays interest of 0.6% AER.
-Plum Plus subscribers will be able to open a single Interest Pocket, while those paying for Plum Pro will be allowed to create multiple Interest Pockets.
+Subscribers of the Plum Plus and Plum Pro plans can open an easy access Interest Pocket that currently pays interest of 0.55% AER.
+Plum Plus subscribers can open a single Interest Pocket, while those paying for Plum Pro are able to create multiple Interest Pockets.

 Money set aside in Plum’s new Interest Pockets will be held on trust with the Investec banking group, which means these funds will be protected by the Financial Services Compensation Scheme.

 Is Plum safe?